oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-qa-september-2019.md

 Q: Search users within a Group (Group Member Operations) is very limited.
 It only can list all users within a Group paged.
 There is no ability to filter/search and return sorted results.
 Any ideas how it can be improved?

 > **Brian:** Take a look at our [Groups API](https://developer.okta.com/docs/reference/api/groups/#list-groups), you can do simple searches or use a more complex filter expression.
 Our SDKs support this too!

 Q: I am integrating my Okta with my customers for a single sign-on (SSO) experience.
 What Okta details I should share with my customers for IDP and SP initiated integration?
 Looking for Okta best practices for customer integration.

-> **Joël:** Ideally, all you should need to share with your customers is the Metadata URL for the SAML app you have configured in Okta ... (this assumes that Okta is the IdP and your customers are the SP) many SPs can use a metadata URL.
+> **Joël:** Ideally, all you should need to share with your customers is the Metadata URL for the SAML app you have configured in Okta as (this assumes that Okta is the IdP and your customers are the SP) many SPs can use a metadata URL.
 Otherwise, you might need to share the individual data the Metadata URL bundles together separately: the x509 cert for Okta, the audience, the issuer, etc.

 Q: Does Okta recommend obtaining an access token in the application based on an ID token vs Okta sending both id token and access token to a custom web application?